javigs82/code-training/README.md

 This repo aims to be a storage for code trainings.
 Quizzes come from different sources like:

- - HackerRank
+ - HackerRank, InterviewBit or GeeksforGeeks
  - University
  - Interviews

  ## Project Structure

- Project is structured in function of the type of the quiz.
-Currently there are String & Concurrent trainings, but this is intended to be growing with other kind of quizzes like search, sort, arrays among others.
+ Project is structured in function of the type of the quiz: Algorithm, Data Structures and Concurrent among others.

  ## Concurrent